MattStaudinger/sudokuSolver/README.md

-A simple Sudoku-solver for simple and advanced puzzles.
+A simple Sudoku-solver for easy and advanced puzzles.
 It uses the Cross-Hatch and Range-Checking methods described here: https://www.stolaf.edu/people/hansonr/sudoku/explain.htm

 Live-version: